Molcas/OpenMolcas/doc/source/advanced.examples/ex-so.rst

 The scalar relativistic effects are included by adding the corresponding terms of the DK Hamiltonian to the one-electron integrals in Seward (use the keyword :kword:`Douglas-Kroll`).
-This has no effect on the form of the wave function and can be used with all |molcasthis| modules.
+This has no effect on the form of the wave function and can be used with all |molcas| modules.
 Note however that it is necessary to use a basis set with a corresponding relativistic contraction.
-|molcasthis| provides the ANO-RCC basis set, which has been constructed using
+|molcas| provides the ANO-RCC basis set, which has been constructed using
 the DK Hamiltonian.
 Use this basis set in your relativistic calculations.
 It has the same accuracy as the non-relativistic ANO-L basis set.
 Scalar relativistic effects become important already for atoms of the second row.
 With ANO type